jfenogli/XAI_boron_LA/README.md

 https://doi.org/10.48550/arXiv.2501.01576

 ## Installation
-After cloning the repository, install the necessary dependencies in the requirements
+After cloning the repository, install the necessary dependencies in the requirements.txt file or simply run `conda env create -f xai_boron_la.yml`

 ## Repository Structure
 - scripts/: Contains the main scripts used in the project to perform the analyses and optimize ML models.
 The optimized ML models can be found in the scripts/models.py file.